 TJM original exhibitions draw from our permanent collection and from invited contemporary artists and collections.
 Subjects and media are varied and express the full range of the stories of the Jewish people.
 In addition to active exhibition and program schedules, the museum offers tours to visiting adult and school groups of exhibitions and “The Prophetic Quest,” the monumental stained glass windows of Jacob Landau, which grace the KI synagogue’s Korn Memorial Sanctuary.

-We are pleased to bring you these videos as a virtual experience of our latest exhibit:
+On our new YouTube channel, we are pleased to bring you these videos as a virtual experience of our last exhibit:

 The mission of the Temple Judea Museum begins with its permanent collection through exhibitions; preservation; acquisition; and its value as an educational tool.
 An active exhibition schedule showcases both historic and contemporary collections, and the museum regards contemporary art as essential to a fully realized Jewish visual experience.
 The museum's Artists Collaborative is an essential part of all museum activities.